nnkennard/iclr-discourse-dataset/README.md

 ## Setup

-0. You will need to have downloaded [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) and set `$CORENLP_HOME` to point to the unzipped directory.

-1. Set up a Python virtual environment
+1. Set up a Python virtual environment and download Stanza models (So now you don't have to do the CoreNLP stuff)
 ```
 python3 -m venv iddve
 source iddve/bin/activate
 python -m pip install -r mini_requirements.txt

+python -c "import stanza; stanza.download('en')"
 ```

 2. Run code to create datasets
 ```
-python build_review_classification.py
 python build_pair_datasets.py
 ```

 To build a smaller version of the dataset for viewing and testing, add `--debug`:

 ```
-python build_review_classification.py --debug
 python build_pair_datasets.py --debug
 ```